jimsnab/go-lane/README.md

 }
 ```

-At the root, a lane needs a context, and that is typically `context.Background()`.
-From there, instead of
+At the root, a lane needs a context, and that is typically `nil` or `context.Background()`.
+From there,
-passing a `context` instance as the first parameter, pass the lane `l`.
+instead of passing a `context` instance as the first parameter, pass the lane `l`.

 ```go
 func someFunc(l lane.Lane) {